15 Companies That Offer Tuition Reimbursement Programs

 These Companies Will Pay a Portion of Your College Bills

 Many companies offer tuition reimbursement as part of their benefits package.
-Here's how it typically works: an employee pays upfront for college, graduate, or continuing education classes, and once the class or semester is complete, the employee pays back a portion, or the full amount, of money spent.
+Here's how it typically works: an employee pays upfront for college, graduate, or continuing education classes, and once the class or semester is complete, the employee pays back a portion of money spent—or the full amount.

 Why Do Employers Offer Tuition Reimbursement?